Indications for the breast lift:

-Breast lift at Grace Medical Club
+Breast lift at Grace Clinic

 At first, you’ll have consultations where, thanks to a computer program, you can find out what your breasts will look like after mastopexy, get comprehensive information about the necessary preoperative assessment, tests, and examinations as well as how to go through the postoperative and recovery periods.

-Our highly professional plastic surgeons make sure your mastopexy at Medical Club Grace will be reliably successful.
+Our highly professional plastic surgeons make sure your mastopexy at Grace Clinic will be reliably successful.
 In addition to the vast successful experience in breast plastic surgery, our experts regularly have an advanced training and exchange experiences with colleagues at the best foreign clinics.
 Besides, we’d like to stress that we’ve equipped our surgery and recovery rooms with the state-of-the-art equipment and use only the best imported, tested, and certified suture materials and implants.